-Unlisted Securities and those not admitted to trading on a regulated market for the purposes of the Prospectus Directive may also be issued.
+Unlisted Securities and those not admitted to trading on any market may also be issued.

-The applicable Final Terms will state whether or not the relevant Securities are to be listed and/or admitted to trading and, if so, on which stock exchange(s) and/or regulated market(s).
+The applicable Final Terms will state whether or not the relevant Securities are to be listed and/or admitted to trading and, if so, on which stock exchange(s) and/or market(s).